The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Main results

+Thus, similarly as proven in Theorem \ref{main_structure}, the canonical BBH model exhibits a thermal phase transition and has no quantum phase transition.

-The proof of Theorem \ref{can_existence} will be given in Section \ref{canonical}.
+\begin{remark} We believe that in the canonical (resp. grand canonical) setup, the system has one critical temperature given by the equation $J(T_c,0) = \rho$ (resp. $J(T_c,0) = \frac{\mu}{2U}$). \end{remark} The proof of Theorem \ref{can_existence} will be given in Section \ref{canonical}.
 It is a modification of the proofs in the grand canonical approach and therefore only the main changes will be highlighted.